 - Bear in mind that with uncontrolled ventilation, moist air and odours are spread around the home, often condensing in, or on, the fabric of the building.
 This can cause health issues through humidity, such as dust mites and mould, or even impact on the long-term integrity of the building materials

-Whole house mechanical ventilation with heat recovery (MVHR) has become the ventilation ‘must-have’ for the self builder.
+Whole house mechanical ventilation with heat recovery (MVHR) has become the ventilation ‘must-have’ for self build projects.
 (That said, such systems are not suitable for all new homes — more on which later.)

 Building Regulations currently requires an airtightness of 5m3/m2/hr@50pa, which is approximately half an air change per hour, and as the airtightness improves, so does the requirement for controlled ventilation – most commonly in the form of MVHR – in order to maintain a healthy environment without the needless loss of too much heat.

 These systems consist of two independent ducted airflows, each with its own fan:

 - The extract fan extracts the stale, humid air from the wet rooms (bathrooms, kitchen, utility, etc).
 This stale air is then passed over a heat exchange matrix – where heat is ‘recovered’ – before it is discharged outside the house